sahupra1357/StockReSearchMCP/README.md

 ## ⚠️ Disclaimer

 **IMPORTANT**: This tool is for educational and research purposes only.
-The stock analysis and recommendations are based on mock data and should **NOT** be used for actual investment decisions.
+While the system uses real market data from Yahoo Finance, investment recommendations are algorithmically generated and should **NOT** be used as the sole basis for actual investment decisions.

 - Always conduct your own research
 - Consult with a qualified financial advisor